-Historically their have been two parishes and two parish churches in Pershore.
-Their story is integral to the history of Pershore.
+Historically there have been two parishes and two parish churches in Pershore.
+Their stories are integral to the history of Pershore.

 Follow this story as we add to the Pershore time line below.
-Please contact us if you have something to add to the timeline or if you spot any inaccuracies, thank you.
+Contact us if you have something to add to the timeline or if you spot any inaccuracies, thank you.

 Discoveries to date.